Energy Efficient Garage Door Tips

 Is it Worth Buying An Insulated Garage Door?

 If you are in the market for a new garage door — or simply want to upgrade your current one — you have probably encountered a lot of questions and choices.
 What style door do you want?
 What kind of door opener is best for your lifestyle?
 Do you want a door with windows?
 What is an insulated garage door?
 Should you choose an insulated or uninsulated garage door?
+Does insulation even work?

 At A Better Door Company, we want to help you make informed decisions.
 In this guide, we’ll discuss the pros and cons of insulated garage doors and how important garage door insulation is for energy efficiency, comfort and safety.
 In short, yes, insulating a garage door will help your home maintain temperatures in hot and cold seasons and retain energy efficiency.
 But let’s unpack that more, keep reading to learn more about the kinds of insulation and what each will do for you.